Hixie/isd/servers/src/systems-server/README.md

 The `<ore>` will be zero if it is not known.

+The `<disabled>` bit field has bits that specify why the feature is not mining, if applicable.
+It is defined in its own section below.

 The `<flags>` bit field has eight bits interpreted as follows:

-   0 (LSB): The refining feature is enabled.
-   1      : The refining feature is active.
-   2      : The refining is being rate-limited by the sources.
+   0 (LSB): The refining is being rate-limited by the sources.
-   3      : The refining is being rate-limited by the targets.
+   1      : The refining is being rate-limited by the targets.
+   2      : reserved, always zero
+   3      : reserved, always zero
    4      : reserved, always zero
    5      : reserved, always zero
    6      : reserved, always zero